dsusviela/webir_backend/README.md

 # Postgraduates backend service

 Welcome to the postgraduates backend service.
 This is a `django` project.
 To install `django` for a unix filesystem just run `pip3 install django`.
 If youre on a windows machine and dont have [wsl](https://docs.microsoft.com/en-us/windows/wsl/install-win10) then refer to [django documentation](https://docs.djangoproject.com/en/2.2/howto/windows/).
+Also, you must install [the following app thorugh pip](https://github.com/adamchainz/django-cors-headers), you can do so with `pip3 install django-cors-headers`.

 ## Running the server